Webber (surname)

-Webber (/ˈwɛbər/) is an English occupational surname meaning weaver.
+Webber is an English occupational surname meaning weaver.

 Etymology

 Webber is an occupational surname referring to, "a maker of cloth".
 The ending "er" generally denotes some employment, examples include Miller and Salter.
 The ending "er" is the masculine form whilst "ster", as in Webster, is the feminine form.

 Variants of the name include Weaver, Webbe, Webster and Weber, the German form of the name.